 - 2 pounds Maitake mushrooms

 - Clean the maitake's by quickly running them under water.
 Set on paper towels to drain.

-- Slice in 3/4" thick slices and lay out in a casserole dish or two for marinading.
+- Slice in ¾" thick slices and lay out in a casserole dish or two for marinading.

 Making the marinade:

-- Add all of the ingredients to a blender.
+- Add all of the marinade ingredients to a blender.

 - I forgot to mention that I got the wild leeks (ramps) from Whole Earth Harvest too!

 - Blend until everything is smooth and completely blended.
 It only takes about a minute.